From Big Data to Automated Journalism

 How to start robot journalism in 2015 while keeping your newsroom happy

-The Global Editors Network will take you on a tour to discover the new possibilities offered by automated journalism TODAY.
+The Global Editors Network took you on a tour to discover the new possibilities offered by automated journalism TODAY.
 The perspective of automated journalism is no longer futuristic or for the year 2020, as the process has already started at AP, Forbes and ProPublica in New York.
-The tour will begin in Chicago, an environment of labs rich with startups and forward-thinking developers, where the automatisation process was first "invented" at Northwestern University.
+The tour began in Chicago, an environment of labs rich with startups and forward-thinking developers, where the automatisation process was first "invented" at Northwestern University.

 The goal of this study tour is to give you all relevant information - from an editorial, managerial, technological and business perspective - for implementing elements of automated journalism within your newsroom(s).